These Gluten Free Keto Cabbage Roll Enchiladas are a perfect One Pan Low Carb Dinner that everyone in the family is going to love!

 How to Make Gluten Free Keto Cabbage Roll Enchiladas

 I grew up eating a lot of cabbage rolls, so I’ve got a more classic version here on my blog.
 I’ve also made a lot of enchiladas before including this chicken one, and this butternut squash version here.
 It really was just about time that I forced the two together in a steamy love bath and called it dinner.
 The thing is, I love cabbage any way, so the idea to use cabbage leaves as the low carb vessel to hold in a ton of meat and cheese just felt REALLY right.
-Hence why these gluten free keto cabbage roll enchiladas have become an instant favourite in my family and a G-D SENT right before baby comes.
+Hence why these gluten free keto cabbage roll enchiladas have become an instant favourite in my family.

 It starts with blanching your cabbage leaves so they’re pliable enough to roll.
 Then you can fill them up with tons of meat, veggies and cheese and stuff them into your casserole dish.
 Since these are gluten free keto cabbage roll ENCHILADAS, we need a solid enchilada sauce.
 I like to think mine is AMAZING so definitely try it out.
 If you need to be super careful about the carbs you can leave the maple syrup out or swap it for a non calorie sweetener.
 I just really like the tiny bit of sweetness to balance out the spicy chipotle in adobo.